lucasjoliveau/doc/es/developer/reference/upgrades/upgrade_utils.md

     $ ./odoo-bin --upgrade-path=/path/to/upgrade-util/src,/path/to/other/upgrade/script/directory [...]

-On platforms where you do not manage Odoo yourself, you can install this library via `pip`:
+On platforms where you do not manage Konvergo ERP yourself, you can install this library via `pip`: